seankross/the-unix-workbench/docs/01-What-is-Unix.md

 command line interface.
 You've probably seen a command line interface in the
 movies: an elite computer hacker sits in front of a black screen with green glowing text, furiously typing in commands and saying something like "Spike them!"
-Using the command line interface you enter lines of code into a shell (also called a console) and that code instructs your computer to perform a specific task.
+Using the command line interface lets you enter lines of code into a shell (also called a console) and that code instructs your computer to perform a specific task.
 Throughout this book I may use the terms command line, shell, and console interchangeably.
 You'll learn about using the command line in